worlddemocrats/federation/EXECUTIVE_COMMITTEE.md

 # Executive Committee

-*Please note that the documents in this repository are works in progress, capturing a snapshot of our current thinking and will continue to evolve to incorporate the collective wisdom and insights of our community.
+*Please note that the documents in this repository are works in progress, capturing a snapshot of our current thinking and will continue to evolve to incorporate the collective wisdom of our community.
 This is a collaborative journey, and we invite and highly value your input and your constructive criticism.*

 ## Executive Committee
 1. **Chairperson of the Executive Committee**: Provides strategic leadership and direction for the organization.